tldraw/tldraw/packages/core/README.md

 ### `brushUpdater`

-The `brushUpdater` is a special instance that allows you to quickly update the selection brush rectangle.
+The `brushUpdater` is a special class instance that allows you to quickly update the selection brush rectangle.

 - `set` - a method that accepts either a `TLBounds` object or `undefined`
 - `clear` - a method to hide the brush

 Normally, the renderer's brush will update in response to changes to `pageState.brush`; however, calling `brushUpdater.set` will produce a faster change in the brush rectangle.
 Calling `brushUpdater.set` will prevent the brush from any future updates from `pageState.brush`.

+## `inputs`

+A class instance that stores the current pointer position and pressed keys.

 ### `Utils`